antler/antlers/README.md

      --> 11

+This turns out to be very handy!
 A function can be used as a predicate in a conditional block (or anywhere else for that matter):

     (antlers/render-string
      "{{#even? x}}X IS EVEN{{/even? x}}"